Azure/ResourceModules/modules/compute/disk/README.md

 # Compute Disks `[Microsoft.Compute/disks]`

-This module deploys a Compute Disk
+This module deploys a Compute Disk.

+> This module has already been migrated to [AVM](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).
+Only the AVM version is expected to receive updates / new features.
+Please do not work on improving this module in [CARML](https://aka.ms/carml).

 ## Navigation